Rakshya19/BattleShip/README.md

 # BattleShip

 This project is created in visual studio 2019 community version.
 All the methods are tested on swagger.
-Internally data are saved on json file and are made empty on runtime.
+Internally data are saved on json file and are made empty on runtime.So, clearing cache might be required sometime for the new test.

 ## Create Board